 Victoria is one of the most bushfire-prone areas in the world.
-In past decades, Victorians have seen the disastrous effects bushfires can have on communities.
+In past decades, Victorians have seen the disastrous effects bushfires can have on communities and the environment.

 Under the Forests Act 1958 and in line with the Code of Practice for Bushfire Management on Public Land 2012, the Department of Environment, Land, Water and Planning (DELWP) is responsible for managing bushfire risk on public land in Victoria.
-DELWP manage bushfire risk in accordance with the code’s two primary objectives:
+DELWP manages bushfire risk in accordance with the Code’s two primary objectives (refer above).

-To do this, DELWP works with many organisations and individuals including other Victorian Government departments, local governments, emergency management services, environmental organisations, water corporations and industry bodies, and with Traditional Owners through land management partnerships, to manage bushfire risk across public land on behalf of all Victorians.
+To do this, FFMVic works with many organisations and individuals including other Victorian Government departments, local government, emergency management services, environmental organisations, water corporations, industry bodies, and Traditional Owners through land management partnerships, to manage bushfire risk across public land on behalf of all Victorians.

 Forest Fire Management Victoria (FFMVic), or ‘we’ in this report, represent the partnership arrangements that DELWP draws on to manage bushfire risk on public land.
-This partnership includes DELWP, Parks Victoria, VicForests and Melbourne Water.
+This partnership includes DELWP, Parks Victoria, VicForests, Department of Jobs, Precincts and Regions and Melbourne Water.

-Fuel management is just one strategy for reducing bushfire risk.
-It includes planned burning (lighting and managing planned fires in the landscape) and mechanical fuel and other non-burn fuel treatments (mowing, slashing, mulching and using herbicides).
+Fuel management is just one strategy for reducing bushfire risk - it includes planned burning (lighting and managing planned fires in the landscape), and mechanical and other non-burn fuel treatments (mowing, slashing, mulching, and using herbicides).

-FFMVic and partner agencies undertake joint planning at the strategic and operational levels to inform the fuel management program.
-Each of our six regions has bushfire management strategies to guide their fuel management activities, while the Joint Fuel Management Program (JFMP) sets out the prioritised annual schedule of fuel reduction works: planned burning, slashing, mowing and clearing.
-The strategies also specify fire management zoning of public land: zoning is the key driver of the JFMP.
+FFMVic and partner agencies undertake joint planning at both strategic and operational levels to inform the fuel management program.
+Each of our six regions has bushfire management strategies to guide their fuel management activities; the Joint Fuel Management Program (JFMP) sets out the prioritised annual schedule of fuel reduction works: planned burning, slashing, mowing, and clearing.
+The strategies also specify fire management zoning of public land, with zoning the key driver of the JFMP.

 For fuel management purposes, bushfire management strategies for each region use fire management zoning as a tool to implement local bushfire management objectives on public land in Victoria.
-Each fire management zone has its own intended fuel treatment aims and associated performance measures, although multiple goals can be achieved when undertaking activities in a given zone.
-There are four types of fire management zone defined in the code:
+Each fire management zone has its own intended fuel treatment aims and associated performance measures - although we can achieve multiple goals when undertaking activities in a zone.
+There are four fire management zones defined in the code:

 - Bushfire Moderation Zone (BMZ): this zone aims to reduce the speed and intensity of bushfires.
-This zone complements the APZ in that the use of planned burning in the BMZ is designed to protect nearby assets, particularly from ember spotting during a bushfire.
-Where practicable, the BMZ will aim to achieve ecological outcomes by seeking to manage for ecologically desirable fire regimes, provided bushfire protection objectives can still be met.
-This may include using other fuel management methods.
+This zone complements the APZ as planned-burning in the BMZ aims to protect nearby assets, particularly from ember spotting during a bushfire.
+Where practicable, FFMVic aims to achieve ecological outcomes by managing for ecologically desirable fire regimes, provided we can still meet bushfire protection objectives, including fuel reduction through non-burn fuel treatments.

-- Landscape Management Zone (LMZ): within this zone, planned burning will be used for three broad aims: bushfire protection outcomes by reducing the overall fuel and bushfire hazard in the landscape; ecological resilience through appropriate fire regimes; and management of the land for particular values including forest regeneration and protection of water catchments at a landscape level.
-Other fuel reduction methods will be used within this zone as appropriate.
+- Landscape Management Zone (LMZ): within this zone, planned burning is used for three broad aims: bushfire protection outcomes by reducing the overall fuel and bushfire hazard in the landscape; ecological resilience through appropriate fire regimes; and management of the land for specific values including forest regeneration and protection of water catchments at a landscape level.
+Other fuel reduction methods are used within this zone as appropriate.

 - Planned Burning Exclusion Zone (PBEZ): this zone excludes the use of planned burning, primarily in areas where the vegetation is intolerant to fire.